Wi-Fi Connectivity

 - Internet Check: After connecting to Wi-Fi, the system verifies actual internet connectivity by pinging

-is true (default, configurable), and both Wi-Fi and LTE are unavailable for a defined number of attempts (internet_reconnect_attempts
+rebootOnConnectivityLossis true (default, configurable), and both Wi-Fi and LTE are unavailable for a defined number of attempts (internet_reconnect_attempts), the device will automatically reboot (connectivityCheck()inSMARTA_L_v2.ino).

 Data Transmission